axelhahn/axelOM/readme.md

 # Axels Object Manager

-A web ui using AdminmLTE for visual editing of objects for multiple apps.
+A web ui using AdminLTE for visual editing of objects for multiple apps.

 📄 Source: <https://github.com/axelhahn/axelOM/> \